-Fort Benning Civilian Defense Lawyer
+Fort Moore Civilian Defense Lawyer

-Straddling the border between Alabama and Georgia is Fort Benning.
+Straddling the border between Alabama and Georgia is Fort Moore.
 A United States Army post first built in 1909, this facility is home to the United States Army Armor School as well as elements of the 75th Ranger Regiment.
-All told, more than 120,000 men and women serve at Fort Benning.
+All told, more than 120,000 men and women serve at Fort Moore.
 If you are one of them, contact attorney Patrick J. McLain if you are facing military discipline.

-Types of Military Discipline at Fort Benning
+Types of Military Discipline at Fort Moore

 If you have been accused of violating the Uniform Code of Military Justice (UCMJ), you could face two different forms of discipline: nonjudicial punishment or trial by court-martial.